ai4work-stage/docs/docs/eva/ai-agents/gpt-agent/gpt-agents.md

     format as in the Sample JD template file.”![](images/Knowledge.png)

-    **Note**: If the file size is larger, it affects the models due to the context size limitation, and an error message is displayed with the list of models.
-    Only a certain limit of information is taken as context for generation.
-    Still, when the limit of files is exceeded, all the knowledge files uploaded are used for answering but not for generation.
+    **Note**: If the file size exceeds the context size limitation, it impacts the models, and an error message is displayed along with a list of models.
+Only a limited amount of information is used as context for generation.
+However, when the file limit is exceeded, all uploaded knowledge files are referenced for answering but not for generation.

-2. Select the **Model** required from the Model selection drop-down list, which displays all the integrated models.![](images/model.png)
+2. Select the model required from the **Model selection** drop-down list, which displays all the integrated models.![](images/model.png)

-3. Enable the **Show to users** toggle button to show this prompt to the user.
-    Once you click the toggle button to ON, you can select whether you want it in **Read-only** or **Editable**.
+3. Toggle the **Show to users** button to display this prompt to the user.
+After switching the toggle to ON, you can choose between **Read-only** or **Editable** modes.
     ![](images/show_to_users.png)

-#### Prompt
+#### <a id="prompts">Prompts</a>

 A default prompt is automatically generated based on the purpose defined earlier and can be customized using variables.
 For example, if the purpose is "Job Finder," the default prompt might include, “Company Name, Job Title, Responsibilities etc”![](images/prompt.png)

-#### Multiprompt
+#### <a id="multiprompt">Multiprompt</a>

 For a multi-prompt setup within the agent builder, users can generate multiple prompts and select one from the form field based on the specific context.